 CCM's Composition, Musicology and Theory program sponsors related workshops, concerts and talks throughout the school year.
 Campus events also include many "world music" and "folk music" concerts and other events.

-Visit the CCM calendar for more information and check the UC calendar for upcoming campus-wide events.
+Visit the CCM Performances and Public Events webpage for more information and check the UC calendar for upcoming campus-wide events.

 Events in 2015-16: